numba/numba/docs/source/cuda-reference/kernel.rst

 Warp Intrinsics
 ~~~~~~~~~~~~~~~~~~

 All warp level operations require at least CUDA 9.
+The argument ``membermask`` is
+a 32 bit integer mask with each bit corresponding to a thread in the warp, with 1
+meaning the thread is in the subset of threads within the function call.
+The
-If the gpu compute capability
+``membermask`` must be all 1 if the GPU compute capability is below 7.x.
-is below 7.x, then all calls to the warp intrinsics must be warp convergent.

 .. function:: numba.cuda.syncwarp(membermask)